tomhuda/metamorph.js/README.md

 ## Choices

-The motivation for the Metamorph library is to make it possible for template engines to insert metamorph literals into a String of outputted HTML that they are generating.
 Because is not always possible to insert a Metamorph directly into the DOM, the main initial API is `outerHTML`.

 We plan to add some additional conveniences to the Metamorph object to allow you to do things like: `morph.appendTo(node)`, to simplify other